Campo Maior, Portugal: History

-From the late 15th Century, many of those persecuted by the Inquisition in Castile took refuge in Portugal.
+From the late 15th century, many of those persecuted by the Inquisition in Castile took refuge in Portugal.
 Many of them settled in Campo Maior, which saw its population increase substantially.
-As a consequence, in the 16th Century, the town's New Christian community was so numerous that it provided most of those accused of Judaism who were included in the Portuguese Inquisition's Auto-de-fé that took place in nearby Évora.
+As a consequence, in the 16th century, the town's New Christian community was so numerous that it provided most of those accused of Judaism who were included in the Portuguese Inquisition's auto-da-fé that took place in nearby Évora.

 The war with Spain in 1640 brought major changes to the fortress.
-The need to re-fortify the town, which had grown markedly outside the medieval perimeter during the previous three centuries, and the urgency to build a new fortified perimeter to defend the inhabitants of the "new town" from the incursions of the Castilian armies, forced the Kings of Portugal to invest large amounts of money, and to send contingents of military engineers, specialized workers and even more non-specialized workers to strength Campo's defenses.
+The need to re-fortify the town, which had grown markedly outside the medieval perimeter during the previous three centuries, and the urgency to build a new fortified perimeter to defend the inhabitants of the "new town" from the incursions of the Castilian armies, forced the kings of Portugal to invest large amounts of money, and to send contingents of military engineers, specialized workers and even more non-specialized workers to strength Campo's defenses.
 Due to these efforts, the garrison substantially grew in size.
-It is estimated that, in late 17th Century, one out of four inhabitants of Campo Maior was employed by the military.
+It is estimated that, in the late 17th century, one out of four inhabitants of Campo Maior was employed by the military.
 Campo Maior became the headquarters of the mercenary Dutch troops that fought in Alentejo.
 The town was at that time the second most important garrison in the Alentejo region, second only to the city of Elvas.

 In 1712, during the Spanish War of Succession, the Castle of Campo Maior was besieged by the Spanish Army, commanded by the French Alexandre Maître, Marquis de Bay.
 For 36 days, he launched tons of projectiles on the town and managed to breach one of the bastions before attempting to storm the fortress.
-Upon crossing the breach which had been put on fire by the defenders with the help of a French huguenot engineer, the Spanish Army suffered heavy casualties and retreated in defeat as a Portuguese relief force from Elvas was arriving.
+Upon crossing the breach which had been put on fire by the defenders with the help of a French Huguenot engineer, the Spanish Army suffered heavy casualties and retreated in defeat as a Portuguese relief force from Elvas was arriving.

-On September 16, 1732, at 3 am, a storm hit the Armory, located in the Castle's main tower, which stored 6000 arrobas of gunpowder and 5000 pieces of ammunition.
+On September 16, 1732, at 3 am, a storm hit the Armory, located in the castle's main tower, which stored 6000 arrobas of gunpowder and 5000 pieces of ammunition.
 A violent explosion ensued, followed by a fire.
 This event caused significant damage to the fortress and injured two thirds of the inhabitants of the fort.